Home Holiday Decoration 101

 Lighting is key to creating a cozy, inviting atmosphere during the holidays.
 Use soft lighting to create a warm, magical feel in your new home.

-- Statement Chandeliers or Light Fixtures: If you have chandeliers or pendant lights in your home, consider adding festive touches like holiday-themed covers or a simple string of ornaments hanging from the fixture.
+• Statement Chandeliers or Pendant Lights: If you have these fixtures, consider adding festive touches like holiday‑themed covers or a simple string of ornaments hanging from the fixture.

 6. Create Festive Zones in Every Room